anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   In addition, the registrar-agent can be configured with the product-serial-number(s) of the pledge(s) to be bootstrapped.
   Note that the product-serial-number may have been used during the pledge discovery already.

-* Registrar: possesses IDevID CA certificate and an own LDevID/Reg) credential.
+* Registrar: possesses IDevID CA certificate and an own LDevID(Reg) credential.

 * MASA: possesses own credentials (voucher signing key, TLS server certificate) as well as IDevID CA certificate of pledge vendor / manufacturer and site-specific LDevID CA certificate.